jisoo920/jisoo.github.io/about.md

   Hey there!
 This page is all about me. <br> Feel free to contact to me!
 </p>

-JS Kang, resercher with Data Mining LAB., Kyonggi University. dm.jskang@kyonggi.ac.kr
+JS Kang, a researcher with Data Mining LAB., Kyonggi University. dm.jskang@kyonggi.ac.kr

-* she is currently pursuing the master’s degree with the Department of Computer Science.
+* She is currently pursuing the master’s degree from the Department of Computer Science.
-* She received the B.S. degree from the Division of Computer Science and Engineering, Kyonggi University
+* She received the B.S. degree from the Division of Computer Science and Engineering, Kyonggi University in 2020.

 Interested in
 * Data Mining